inasafe/inasafe-doc/docs/source/user-docs/writing_documentation.rst

 Try to not write more than 80 Characters in one line.
 That makes the Documentation much easier to maintain.

+Try to give an anchor to reference to for at least every new Heading (Page).
+If it is useful and important you might also want to put anchors on SubHeadings.

+.. _common_tags:

 Common tags used in the Documentation:
 --------------------------------------